gyuminb/DataMining_Project/README.md

     - ARM Recommendations: Derived from frequent itemsets and association rules.
     - CF Recommendations: Predictions from User-Based and Item-Based CF.
     - Final Recommendations: Top-ranked coins based on scoring integration.

+## **Important Note**
+- The recommendation system is Ethereum-specific.
+It analyzes portfolios and generates recommendations based only on coins present in the Ethereum network, as the dataset originates from Ethereum-based wallet addresses on Etherscan.